-The topical protective dressing can be removed after 48 hours.
-It is a clear bandage (Tegaderm) with gauze.
+The topical protective dressing can be removed after 3 days.
 Under the dressing, you will notice a piece of mesh that is tinted purple.
 The mesh will fall off on its own after a number of weeks.
 There is no need to continue to cover it unless you prefer to.
-When you shower, please cover your incision and mesh to keep it dry; Glad Wrap Press-N-Seal can be used to cover.
-If the edges of the mesh begin to peel, lift, or curl, you may trim with scissors; do not pull on the dressing or try to wash off the Dermabond liquid adhesive.

-No ointments or creams should be applied to the incision initially.
-No immersing in water (tub, pool, lake, etc) until the incision is completely healed, usually around 8 weeks.

-After total joint surgery, you may have moderate bruising and swelling up and down the leg.
-Do not be alarmed, bruising and swelling is very normal after total knee replacement.
+- \ No ointments of creams should be applied to the incision initially.
+No immersing in water (tub, pool, lake, etc) until the incision is completely healed, usually around 8 weeks. - \ Please notify us of any increase in drainage from the incision, excessive redness or swelling. or if you run a fever OVER 101 degrees. - \ After total joint surgery, you may have moderate bruising and swelling up and down the leg.